gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 $$v(t) = 2 \pi R \omega(t)$$

-We can write two equations, one for each gear:
+We actually can write that equation twice, once for each gear:

 $$v_{in}(t) = 2 \pi R_{in} \omega_{in}(t)$$